DuPont—Lakeland Line: Later years

-Much of the parallel Seaboard Air Line track from Archer to Inverness was also abandoned in the wake of the merger due to its proximity to the West Coast Subdivision.
+Much of the parallel Seaboard Air Line Brooksville Subdivision from Archer to Inverness was also abandoned in the wake of the merger due to its proximity to the West Coast Subdivision.
 A local passenger train continued to run the line the short distance from Croom to Trilby on its route from Jacksonville to St. Petersburg until 1971, when all of the Seaboard Coast Line's passenger trains were taken over by Amtrak.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
 Lakeland Yard closed in the 1980s and traffic was then relocated to nearby Winston Yard just four miles west of Lakeland Junction on the A Line (the former Atlantic Coast Line Main Line).
 By 1982, the Crystal River Subdivision was abandoned south of Red Level Junction.

 In 1987, only a year after completing the transition to CSX, the company abandoned 46 miles of the West Coast Subdivision between Gulf Junction (in Dunnellon) to its connection with the S Line at Owensboro.
-This segment has since become the Withlacoochee State Trail, the longest rail trail in Florida.
 CSX abandoned the line from DuPont to High Springs in 1988.

 From 1990 to 2004, Amtrak operated service on the line between Lakeland and Owensboro which also ran on the S Line further north.
 This service was operated by the Silver Star, Silver Palm, and the Palmetto at various times through this period.

 Current operations

-Today, the former DuPont—Lakeland line still exists in two segments.
-CSX still operates the line from Owensboro to Lakeland.
-It is part of CSX's Wildwood Subdivision (which also includes the S Line to the north) north of Vitis Junction and is still the Vitis Subdivision south of there.
-No passenger service has operated on the line since 2004.